DevAwizard/Toolbox/editor/neovim/README.md

    - `Fira Code Nerd Font` (great with ligatures).
    - `Hack Nerd Font` (clean and simple).

-3. Download the .zip file for your chosen font.
+3. Download the `.zip file` for your chosen font.

-4. Extract the .zip file.
+4. Extract the `.zip file`.

 5. Double-click the .ttf files to install them on your system.